-17 of the hottest iPhone keyboards
+15 of the best keyboards for the iPhone

 SwiftKey (free)

 SwiftKey Keyboard for iOS is a smart keyboard that learns from you, replacing the iPhone’s built-in keyboard with one that adapts to the way you type.
 SwiftKey Keyboard is loaded with tons of features that make typing even easier, including multilingual typing, support for over 800 emoji, and speedy swipe typing with SwiftKey Flow.
-With the app users can type less, type more accurately, type your way and in your language.
-SwiftKey offers support for over 20 languages including four versions of English, two kinds of Portuguese, Italian, German, two kinds of French, and three kinds of Spanish.
+With the app users can type less, type more accurately, and type in their language.
+SwiftKey offers support for over 90 languages including four versions of English, two kinds of Portuguese, Italian, German, four kinds of French, and three kinds of Spanish.
 The app also allows users to customize their message apps with colorful themes.

 Download now for: